 Now Suley had hope!
 Within a week of starting treatment Suley’s skin was clear and he could open his eyes again.
 What a blessing it was that he received treatment before leprosy caused permanent damage and disability!
-What a blessing it was that Shehu spotted him and was able to recognise his condition as leprosy… rather than something to make fun of or even a curse.
+What a blessing it was that Shehu spotted him and was able to recognise his condition as leprosy… rather than a curse or something to make fun of .
 Sadly, this happens to so many others with the disease.

 “I was so happy.
 Before this people would laugh at me when they saw me, so I became afraid of going near people.
 Now people don’t treat me any differently.”

 Thanks to your generosity, Suley received his leprosy cure.
 He is now married and has four children – two boys and two girls.
 They attend a local primary school.
 Suley is grateful none of them have leprosy.